Selling Inherited Property in Illinois

 - Obtain Letters of Office authorizing the executor to sell

-- Coordinate with the title company on probate-related title issues
+- Coordinate with title company on probate title issues

-- Represent the estate if other heirs challenge the sale
+- Represent estate if heirs challenge the sale

 Need a Probate Attorney for an Inherited Property?